A. Stone & Co, Philada. Cunninghams & Co.

 A. Stone & Co. consisted of Amasa Stone and George S. Brown.
 They were listed as glassware dealers in Philadelphia City Directories from 1857 through 1864.
 During this period, most examples were blown in molds that produced jars finished as groove ring wax sealers.
 The earliest examples have bare iron pontils with red and black markings on the base.
 Some examples, presumably made later, have smooth bases.

 Many of the jars are a pale aquamarine typical of glass produced in South Jersey, just east of Philadelphia across the Delaware River.
-The jars made in Pittsburgh, like our example, are usually found in bold blue-green aqua shades.
+The jars that were made in Pittsburgh, like our example, are usually found in bold blue-green aqua shades.

 See our museum example of an aqua A. Stone & Co. small-mouth quart jar.